Archive for Tips and Ideas

 What To Know Before a Fence Installation

-Homeowners install fences for privacy, visual appeal, or for the safety of pets and children.
+Homeowners install fences for privacy, visual appeal, pool enclosure or for the safety of pets and children.
 When deciding to install a fence in your yard, you first need to do the following:

 1. Decide where the fence will be located in your yard.
 Determine how much of the yard will be fenced and how much privacy you are looking to gain by adding a fence to your yard.
 Obtain a copy of the plat for your property.
 It is very helpful in determining property lines for fence placement.
-If you do not have a copy with your closing paperwork, you can obtain a copy of the plat map from your local planning office.
+If you do not have a copy, you may be able to obtain a copy of the plat map from your local planning office.

 2. Check with your HOA.
 You may not have much of a say in the height or type of fence that you install.
 Make sure you are within the guidelines of your HOA covenants.
 Many HOA’s require an approval process before constructing a fence.

 5. Consider Fence Maintenance.
 How much time do you want to spend maintaining your fence?
-Wooden fencing requires the most maintenance but it can making your yard more aesthetically pleasing.
-Aluminum or vinyl fencing requires little upkeep and makes this option a very appealing on.
+Wooden fencing requires the most maintenance but it can make your yard more aesthetically pleasing.
+Aluminum or vinyl fencing requires little upkeep and makes this option a very appealing one.

 6. Pick the design of your fence.
 A solid, high fence may wall off prying eyes, but it also walls you in.
 Your fence doesn’t have to be one continuous design, height or even material.

-7. Plan to have an entire panel removable.
+7. Choose a double gate.
 At some point you will probably need to get something big into your backyard.
-Make sure that one of the panels will be easy to remove or that there is a big enough opening to fit large objects through easily.
+Make sure that you have a gate large enough to fit large objects through easily.

-8. Many cities require a permit before constructing a fence.
-Check with your local planning officer or zoning department to determine if you will need a permit to install your fence.
+8. Many counties, cities and townships require a permit before constructing a fence.
+Check with your local planning office or zoning department to determine if you will need a permit to install your fence.

 9. You may want to check with your neighbors to see if they might be interested in getting a fence.
 You can share the cost of the shared side line and save some money.
-Or, if they already have a fence, get permission to connect to it and save money as well.
+If they already have a fence, get their permission to connect to their fence which will save money as well.